akds/DecoderTCR/README.md

 ### At a glance

-Across three diverse benchmarks DecoderTCR-ESMC leads by macro AUROC (one marker per method per benchmark, with an ESMC scaling panel at right).
-PRP is reported on its own below.
+Across three diverse benchmarks, DecoderTCR-ESMC performs strongly in macro AUROC (shown as one marker per method per benchmark, with an ESMC scaling panel on the right).
+The PRP benchmark is detailed separately below.

 ![Cross-benchmark summary](results/figures/summary_dotplot_scaling.png)